Unhide columns, rows and sheet in Excel

 Second Way – Using the double line

-As mentioned earlier, you may notice the comparatively thick line between row 5 and 7.
+As mentioned earlier, you may notice the comparatively thick line between rows 5 and 7.
 This is the sign of a hidden row.
 The line between other visible rows is thin.

-To unhide the row number six (in our example), double click the lower side of the line that is above row number 7.
+To unhide row number six (in our example), double-click the lower side of the line that is above row number 7.
 This should unhide row number 6.

-Alternatively, you may drag the same line by mouse and expand the row number 6.
+Alternatively, you may drag the same line by mouse and expand the row number 6 - as shown below.

 excel unhide row demo